 '''

 #lang racket

 ; section 1: the contract definitions

+'''

+'''

 (struct account (balance))

 (define amount/c natural-number/c)

 ; section 2: the exports

 (provide/contract

-create
+[create

 (amount/c . -> . account?)]

 [balance (account? . -> . amount/c)]

-[withdraw (->d ([acc account?]
+[withdraw (->i ([acc account?]

-[amt (and/c amount/c (<=/c (balance acc)))])
+[amt (acc) (and/c amount/c (<=/c (balance acc)))])

-()
+[result (acc amt)

-[result (and/c account?
+(and/c account?

 (lambda (res)

 (>= (balance res)

 (- (balance acc) amt))))])]

-[deposit (->d ([acc account?]
+[deposit (->i ([acc account?]

 [amt amount/c])

+[result (acc amt)

-[result (and/c account?
+(and/c account?

 (lambda (res)

+(>= (balance res)

+(+ (balance acc) amt))))])

+; section 3: the function definitions

+(define balance account-balance)

+(define (create amt) (account amt))

+(define (withdraw a amt)

+(account (- (account-balance a) amt)))

+(define (deposit a amt)

+(account (+ (account-balance a) amt)))

 '''

 The contracts in section 2 provide typical type-like guarantees for create and balance.
 For withdraw and deposit, however, the contracts check and guarantee the more complicated constraints on balance and deposit.
-The contract on the second argument to withdraw uses (balance acc) to check whether the supplied withdrawal amount is small enough, where acc is the name given within ->d to the function's first argument.
+The contract on the second argument to withdraw uses (balance acc) to check whether the supplied withdrawal amount is small enough, where acc is the name given within ->i to the function's first argument.
 The contract on the result of withdraw uses both acc and amt to guarantee that no more than that requested amount was withdrawn.
 The contract on deposit similarly uses acc and amount in the result contract to guarantee that at least as much money as provided was deposited into the account.